Time-domain Radio-loudness of Active Galactic Nuclei: Intermittency, Memory, and Jet Escape: Extended-radio response and the exponential approximation

 \section{Extended-radio response and the exponential approximation}

-This appendix writes the compact and extended radio terms in a form convenient for population calculations and makes explicit the assumptions behind the analytic solution of Section~\ref{subsec:analytic_solution}.
+This appendix states the response model used in the analytic calculation and makes its assumptions explicit.
 The TDRL decomposition of radio loudness into three terms with distinct temporal responses is